Connie Carew Book 2

 Is there a ghostly murderer on board?

-The new Connie Carew Mystery will be published on 17th November by Hodder Children’s Books
+The new Connie Carew Mystery is out now, published by Hodder Children’s Books

 Connie has embarked on the voyage of a lifetime, sailing on a luxury steamship to New York.
 But from the start there are strange and sinister happenings that threaten the celebrity passengers – and worse is to come.